BA/MA in Geography and Environment

-The Department of Geography and Environment offers a combined Bachelor’s and Master’s in Geography (Plan A) pathway that allows students to earn both degrees in five years.
+The Department of Geography and Environment offers a combined Bachelor’s and Master’s (Plan A) pathway that allows students to earn both degrees in five years.

-Minimum Credits: The new combined BA+MA program in Geography will require students to take a minimum of 141 credits.
+Minimum Credits: Students are required to take a minimum of 141 credits.
 Of this, nine will be double-counted toward both degrees.
 With the double-counted courses, students will receive 150 credits, reflecting 120 credits for the BA and 30 credits for the MA.

 Double Counting: Up to nine (9) credits of coursework may be double-counted for both the bachelor’s and master’s degree, including two (2) 600-level courses and one (1) 400-level course.